digiltd/oh-rtd-test/Configuring-the-openHAB-runtime.md

 These static definition files follow a certain syntax.
 This syntax will be explained here.
 (For the technical interested: This syntax is in fact a [Xtext DSL grammar](https://github.com/openhab/openhab/blob/master/bundles/model/org.openhab.model.item/src/org/openhab/model/Items.xtext).)

-Please see page [Items](Explanation-of-Items) on how to configure items.
+Please visit the [Items](Explanation-of-Items) page on how to configure items.

 ### Sitemap Definitions

 Sitemaps are a declarative UI definition.
 With a few lines it is possible to define the structure and the content of your UI screens.
 Sitemap files are stored in ${openhab_home}/configurations/sitemaps.

-Please see page [Sitemaps](Explanation-of-Sitemaps) for description on how to create sitemaps.
+Please see page [Sitemaps](Explanation-of-Sitemaps) for a description on how to create sitemaps.

+### Automation
+Rule files are stored in `${openhab_home}/configurations/rules`.
+Visit the [automation](https://github.com/openhab/openhab/wiki/Automation) section on creating rules and scripts by using related events and actions.